-Register Custom Types for Use in Templates
+Custom Types for Use in Templates

 When using a code template, you type an abbreviation that is expanded into a meaningful code block.
 Such abbreviations may consist of several parts one of which denotes a data type.
 For instance, "vi" stands for an integer variable, while "vb" for a Boolean variable.

 Extend Selection Embeddings

+Every single CodeRush feature is implemented as a plug-in using Visual Studio's form designer and property browser.
 While the VSIP SDK gives you the ability to extend Visual Studio, CodeRush makes it easy and fun.

 You can extend Visual Studio using 100% managed Code in a completely visual manner.

 CodeRush is fully integrated within the IDE itself, so you can start extending your development environment today.
 It provides built-in wizards that allow you to create custom plug-ins and extend Visual Studio.
 Feel free to exploit third-party plug-ins created by the CodeRush community.